AngaBlue/asm-formatter/README.md

 ## Features

-- Align all instructions and arguments
+- Align all instructions, arguments and data.
-- Align all comments
+- Align all comments to the end of the instructions.
-- Cleans up extra whitespace
+- Cleans up extra whitespace.

 ## Install & Usage

 Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=AngaBlue.asm-formatter).

-When editing an assembly file (.asm), format the file using the command `Shift` `Alt` `F`.
+When editing an assembly file (.s .mips .spim .asm), format the file using the command <kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>F</kbd> or using the command pallette.

 To get syntax highlighting and MIPS snippets, install the [MIPS Language Support](https://marketplace.visualstudio.com/items?itemName=kdarkhan.mips) extension.